 CAN YOU SHOWER WITH 18K GOLD-PLATED JEWELRY?

-- When you wear 18k gold-plated jewelry in the shower, there is a chance that it will come into contact with soap or shampoo.
-These cleaning products can cause a buildup of residue on the surface of your 18k gold, which can dull its bright shine and cause a more muted glow.
+- When you wear gold-plated jewelry (any type, i.e., gold plated, gold filled, gold vermeil, etc.) in the shower, there is a chance that it will come into contact with soap or shampoo.
+These cleaning products can cause a buildup of soap residue on the surface of your 18k gold, which can dull the golden layer's bright shine and cause a more muted glow.

-- Your jewels will get dull and less bright due to the residue your soap leaves behind.
-Even though diamonds are resilient, wearing diamond stud earrings or a ring while taking a shower is not smart.
-On diamonds, soaps, oils, and lotions frequently leave a coating that reduces the brilliance.
-You won't impact the integrity of the diamond, but you'll need to have your gemstone jewelry deep-cleaned, which is time-consuming and raises the possibility that a stone could become loose in the future.
+- Avoid exposing your jewels to the soap and shampoo in the shower, as the harsh chemicals in these cleaning products will also dull your stones' color and shine.
+For example, even though diamonds are resilient, it is not smart to wear diamond studs or a diamond ring while taking a shower.
+Soaps, oils, lotions, and other substances frequently leave a coating that reduces the brilliance of stones.
+You won't impact the integrity of diamonds by wearing them in the shower.
+Still, you'll need to have your bejeweled pieces deep-cleaned, which is time-consuming and raises the possibility that a stone will loosen in the future.

-- We frequently advise using warm water and a small amount of mild dish soap to clean 18k gold-plated jewelry.
-However, prolonged contact with water, especially hot water, might diminish your jewelry's shine.
+- We frequently advise you to use warm water and a small amount of mild dish soap to clean 18k gold-plated jewelry.
+However, you must be extra careful when exposing your gold jewelry to water, especially hot water, for a longer period of time.
+Hot water can diminish your jewelry's shiny gold layer.

-- When gold reaches extremely high temperatures, the metal becomes softer.
-Thus, hot water can cause your 18k gold to soften.
-As you may know already, soft gold is not ideal for jewelry use because it is more prone to bending and scratching.
-Soft gold cannot hold its shape as well as hard metal, so the shape of your piece may become unattractively warped over time.
+- As you may already know, plated jewelry contains a thin layer of solid gold.
+When the solid gold content in this layer reaches extremely high temperatures, the metal becomes softer.
+Soft gold is not ideal for jewelry use because it is more prone to bending and scratching.
+Plus, soft gold cannot hold its shape as well as hard metal, so the shape of your gold-plated piece may become unattractively warped over time.

-- The steam from a shower can also cause the settings on your 18k gold-plated jewelry to loosen by softening the metal.
-Remember, soft metal is not good for holding gemstones.
-Loose settings may cause loss, or a damaged stone.
-Your stone may fall on a hard surface and chip, if you are lucky, or will fall down the drain to be inevitably lost forever.
+- In addition, the steam from a shower can cause the settings on your 18k gold-plated jewelry to loosen by softening the gold metal.
+Remember, soft gold is not good for holding gemstones; hence, loose settings may cause loss.
+Your stone may fall on a hard surface and chip if you are lucky, or it can fall down the drain to be inevitably lost forever.

-- If you do not dry your 18k gold-plated jewelry completely after showing, the moisture can cause the metal to tarnish.
-Tarnish is a type of corrosion that forms on the surface of metals when they are exposed to oxygen and moisture.
-It can cause the metal to turn yellow, brown, or black.
+- You must dry your 18k gold-plated jewelry with a soft cloth after showing, as the moisture can cause the metal to tarnish.
+Tarnish is a type of corrosion that forms on the surface of metals (gold, brass, sterling silver jewelry, etc.) when exposed to oxygen and moisture.
+These harsh elements can cause your gold jewelry to turn yellow, brown, or black.

-- Moisture can also cause the bright finish on your 18k gold-plated jewelry to turn dull and lifeless.
+- In addition to tarnishing, moisture can cause the bright finish on your 18k gold-plated jewelry to turn dull and lifeless if you wear gold in the shower.
+Moisture can also cause the gold plating to fade over time.